 - 3.5 We are an independent regulator which means that we are self-financing our operating costs are funded entirely from the fees our registrants pay.
 We do not receive any regular funding from the Government.
 The only occasion on which we receive funding from the Government is to cover the costs associated with bringing a new profession onto the Register. - 3.6 We agreed as a result of feedback during a previous consultation that we would review our fees every two years, on the basis that our stakeholders would prefer us to take an incremental approach, avoiding substantial unexpected increases in our fees.
 The level of increase to our fees proposed in this document is consistent with that commitment.
-This is also consistent with good financial management, ensuring that we have sufficient funds to
+This is also consistent with good financial management, ensuring that we have sufficient funds to continue to function effectively as a regulator, and avoiding financial difficulties which might necessitate large, unplanned increases in our fees.

-- continue to function effectively as a regulator, and avoiding financial difficulties which might necessitate large, unplanned increases in our fees. - 3.7 Based on our projections of future activity levels, we forecast that without the proposed increase to our fees we would make an unsustainable deficit of approximately £1.0m in 2014-2015 and £2.6m in 2015-2016. - 3.8 If the fees were increased as proposed in this document, we project that our income would increase by approximately £1.4m in 2014-2015 and £2.2m in 2015-2016, compared to our income if no increase to the fees was made. - 3.9 In reviewing our fees, we are mindful that because we register each profession on two-year cycle, it will take two full financial years before any increase in the renewal fee has full effect.
-If the fees were increased as proposed from 1 April 2014, we would gain 36% of the increase in 2014-2015 and 64% of the increase in 2015-2016.
+- 3.7 Based on our projections of future activity levels, we forecast that without the proposed increase to our fees we would make an unsustainable deficit - 3.8 In reviewing our fees, we are mindful that because we register each profession on two-year cycle, it will take two full financial years before any increase in the renewal fee has full effect.